swapnilbamble1438/VotingApp/README.md

  ### Take a look at this Application
 url: https://swapnilbamble1438.github.io/VotingApplication/

-### It is SpringBoot Project.
+### It is SpringBoot Project with Thymeleaf Frontend.
 Build in Spring Tool Suite.
 ## It is a Voting Application.

 ### Application Features: